Point Pleasant, New Jersey: Local government

-Point Pleasant is governed under the Borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of the Mayor and the six-member Borough Council, with all positions elected at-large on a partisan basis as part of the November general election.
-A Mayor is elected directly by the voters to a four-year term of office.
-The Borough Council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
-The Borough form of government used by Point Pleasant is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+Point Pleasant is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
+The governing body is comprised of the mayor and the six-member borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+A mayor is elected directly by the voters to a four-year term of office.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough form of government used by Point Pleasant is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-The Mayor is the head of municipal government; sees that state laws and borough ordinances are faithfully executed; presides over the council. votes only to break ties; can veto ordinances subject to override by ⅔ majority of Council; and appoints subordinate officers with Council approval.
-After thirty days or upon Council disapproval, Council fills posts.
-The Borough Council is the legislative body of municipality.
-The Council overrides a mayor's veto by ⅔ majority of all members, confirms mayor's appointments.
-The Council gains appointment power upon failure to confirm mayor's appointee or after office vacant for thirty days.
-The council has all executive responsibility not placed in office of mayor.
+The mayor is the head of the municipal government; sees that state laws and borough ordinances are faithfully executed; presides over the council.
+The mayor is the head of municipal government; sees that state laws and borough ordinances are faithfully executed; presides over the council.
+Votes only to break ties; can veto ordinances subject to override by two-thirds majority of Council; and appoints subordinate officers with council approval.
+After thirty days or upon council disapproval, Council fills posts.
+The borough council is the legislative body of the municipality.
+The Council overrides a mayor's veto by a two-thirds majority of all members, confirms mayor's appointments.
+The council gains appointment power upon failure to confirm mayor's appointee or after an office vacancy for thirty days.
+The council has all executive responsibility, not placed in the office of mayor.